enino84/data-analyst-challenge/README.md

 - **Establishing a PostgREST Access Point:** To enable straightforward data retrieval and interaction, we set up a PostgREST access point.
 This interface simplifies the process of querying and extracting data from the database.

+In all cases, I employ Docker containers because they are portable, consistent, scalable, secure, and efficient.
+These qualities make them a valuable tool for developing, deploying, and managing applications.
+So, the Docker daemon must be running for the following steps to work properly.

 # Proposed solution

 Following I detail each of these steps: